material-motion/material-motion/roadmaps/README.md

 Roadmaps are how our team plans out work.
 We update our roadmaps once a week on Wednesdays.

 We've split our Roadmaps up by specific platforms and languages.
-This allows us to prioritize work on a given platform/language without compromise.
+This allows us to prioritize work for a given platform/language without compromise.